19 May 2026

 Using your existing customer or contact database is one of the easiest ways to self-recruit people already familiar with your brand or product.

 • Cons: The diversity of your participants may be limited by the size and quality of your email list.
-If your goal is to gather feedback from a wide range of users, an email list of existing customers also won’t capture people who aren’t already engaged with your brand.
+If your goal is to gather feedback from a wide range of users, an email list of existing customers won't capture people who aren't already engaged with your brand.

 • Example: An ecommerce site sending a survey to customers to gather feedback on their shopping experience.